Timinator2000/Algorithm_X/10 - your turn/02 - no spoon 2.md

 ![No Spoon 2 - Sequence Diagram](NoSpoonSequenceDiagram.png)
 <BR>

-You might be tempting to think I have made this harder than it needs to be.
+It might be tempting to think I made this harder than it needs to be.
 I invite you to play around with it.
 If you choose to create an object-oriented structure for this puzzle, you can easily run into issues caused by less than optimum allocation of behavior to your classes.

 # Your Goal